Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Tool Tribe

-In the need of more data, I performed a Benchmarking analysis of similar digital solutions to uncover their strengths and weaknesses.
+In the need of more data, I performed a Competitive analysis of similar tool-sharing apps

 Rent4Me